jrodewig/wanderahead.github.io/_posts/2025-05-26-flowers-food-festivals-in-york-county-sc.md

 />

-When the azaleas at Glencairn Garden have faded, another flower takes center stage in York County.
+When the azaleas at Glencairn Garden have faded, another flower takes center stage in neighboring Chester County.
 This bloom is much rarer.
 Have you heard of the rocky shoals spider lily?

 From mid-May to mid-June, the Catawba River at [Landsford Canal State Park](https://southcarolinaparks.com/landsford-canal) sprouts with islets of